Saint Joseph's Church

 Baptisms are not celebrated during Lent, the Church’s season of preparation for Easter.
 Normally there are increased opportunities to celebrate Baptism on Easter Sunday and the four Sundays after Easter.

-Parents and Godparents need to attend a Baptism Preparation session before the Baptism of their child can take place.
-This session looks at what the sacrament of Baptism is, the roles of parents, Godparents and the Christian community and how the sacrament will be celebrated during Mass.
+Parents and Godparents need to attend a Welcome Mass and Baptism Preparation session before the Baptism of their child can take place.
+This session looks at what the sacrament of Baptism is, the roles of parents, Godparents and the Christian community and how the sacrament will be celebrated.
+The Welcome Mass and Baptism Preparation session is currently held the first Sunday of the month at 10.30am at Our Lady of Mount Carmel.

 Christian Marriage is the making of a life-long covenant of love between two baptised persons.
 It is the making of a true partnership of the whole of life recognised, celebrated and blessed by the Church in the sacrament of Christian Marriage.